stoyan-dimitrov/data-science-prof-cert/first-md.md

 ### Importing Spreadsheets

 Packages used are "readr" and "readxl".
 Spreadhseets can be created in text editors where nwe row is defined with a "return" and a column with a predefined special character (, ; "space" "tab").
 Often the first row contains the column names.
-It is important to not if there is a header or not before import a file. \#\#\#Paths and the Working Directory 1.
-Know the location of the file to be imported in RStudio and the working directory of the R session.
+It is important to not if there is a header or not before import a file.

+### Paths and the Working Directory

+1. Know the location of the file to be imported in RStudio and the working directory of the R session.

 See working directory
 `getwd()`